 No prescription medicine or over the counter, OTC, will be administered without a physician's signature and only as needed.
 The medication must specify the dosage indicated for the child's weight/age and must be the original containers.
 If medication does not have a specific dosage or says "consult physician" it must be accompanied by a licensed health care provider's statement.
 The health care professional's office may fax over, or email instructions only as stated on the label directions.
-Office staff will document the dosage/time for the medication administered.
+Staff will document the dosage/time for the medication administered.
 We will not accept expired medication.

-Medication will be stored and locked in the treatment room or in the staff lounge refrigerator.
+Medication will be stored and locked in the child's classroom out of reach of students.
 It is the parent's responsibility to retrieve the medication at the end of the day if needed.
-Epipens, sunscreen, special soaps, lotions, bug sprays do not need to be kept in a locked cabinet and may be in the classroom for easy adult access but must be inaccessible to children.
+Epi- pens, sunscreen, special soaps, lotions, bug sprays do not need to be kept in a locked cabinet but must be inaccessible to children.